HunterBaines/sudb/README.md

   like `step 3` or `step 10` to move the solver a specified number of steps forward.
-Clues deduced via `step` come in a relatively arbitrary (though generally left-to-right) order; to focus effort on a particular row, column, or box in the puzzle, the step variants `stepr ROW`, `stepc COL`, or `stepb BOX`, respectively, can be used.
+Clues deduced via `step` come in a relatively arbitrary (though generally left-to-right) order; to focus effort on a particular row, column, or box in the puzzle, the step variants `stepr ROW`, `stepc COLUMN`, or `stepb BOX`, respectively, can be used.

 * `finish` steps until the puzzle is solved or the solver is at a breakpoint.